Purplebricks

-Purplebricks is an online estate agent which operates in the UK.
+Purplebricks is a British online estate agent, which operates in the UK.
 Founded in 2012 by Michael Bruce, Kenny Bruce and David Shepherd, it is backed by investors that include venture capital firm DN Capital as well as Neil Woodford, Paul Pindar, and Errol Damelin.

 History

 Early history

 Michael Bruce, Kenny Bruce and David Shepherd conceived their idea for an online estate agency in 2012.
 Property sales in the United Kingdom had historically been handled by traditional (or "high street") estate agencies.
-The brothers previously led one such agency, Burchell Edwards, and believed that a lower-cost, digital model for residential property sales could be developed that reduced expenses associated with running a chain of physical offices.
+The brothers previously led one such agency, Burchell Edwards.
+They believed a lower-cost, digital model for residential property sales could be developed that reduced expenses associated with running a chain of physical offices.

 The name “Purplebricks” was chosen for this venture while brainstorming around a kitchen table.
-The founders felt that the colour purple symbolised "regalness" while "bricks" reflected property and technology, and that “Purplebricks” would be a recognisable brand name.
+The founders felt the colour purple symbolised "regalness", while "bricks" reflected property and technology, and “Purplebricks” would be a recognisable brand name.

 The corporate parent of Purplebricks was initially registered in April 2012 with the name New Portal Limited.
 In October 2012, the name was changed to New Broom Limited, signalling a desire to sweep clean the existing UK residential property market and bring about a fresh approach.
-Early investors included DN Capital, the London-based technology fund, Paul Pindar, the former CEO of Capita, Martin Bolland, Capita's then non-executive chairman, and Errol Damelin, the founder of Wonga.
+Early investors included DN Capital, the London-based technology fund founded by Steve Schlenker and Nenad Marovac, Paul Pindar, the former CEO of Capita, Martin Bolland, Capita's then non-executive chairman, and Errol Damelin, the founder of Wonga.

 In April 2014, Purplebricks publicly launched and began listing homes in the United Kingdom, although initially only within parts of southern England.
 In August, the company raised £8m of equity investment led by fund manager Neil Woodford, who acquired a 30 percent stake in the company.
 By May 2015, operations expanded into other regions of England and Wales, and plans were announced for a possible stock market listing.
 The company appointed Canaccord Genuity to oversee the potential float.
-Expansion into Northern Ireland and Scotland followed in June and November, respectively.
+Expansion into Northern Ireland and Scotland followed in June and November.